-If they would prefer to report the concern(s) externally, they may wish to seek advice from their Trade Union, regulatory or professional body, or from the Whistleblower charity, 'PROTECT'.
+If they would prefer to report the concern(s) externally, they may wish to seek advice from their Trade Union, regulatory or professional body, or from the Whistleblowing charity, 'Protect', which provides legal advice to individuals and employers.
 What is most important is that the concern is raised and considered.

-PROTECT can be contacted
+Protect Advice can be contacted

-- by telephone on 020 3117 2520

-- by email on whistle@protect-advice.org.uk

-- more information about what they do can be found by visiting www.protect@advice.org.uk
+- by telephone on 020 3117 2520 - by email on whistle@protect-advice.org.uk more information about what they do can be found by visiting www.protect@advice.org.uk